 What to do When You are Being Retaliated Against

-If you suspect you may be the subject of workplace employer retaliation due to reporting or filing a sexual harassment complaint, document your experience by keeping an organized record of it.
-When you document your experience as the subject of retaliatory behavior, you are giving yourself the best chance of proving an employer retaliation claim.
+If you suspect you may be the subject of workplace retaliation due to reporting sexual harassment, document your experience by keeping an organized record of it.
+When you document your experience as the subject of retaliatory behavior, you are giving yourself the best chance of proving a retaliation claim.

 Here are a few tips to keep in mind: